 Using cigarette butts and surfing to build ocean mindfulness and stewardship

-Industrial Designer Taylor Lane and filmmaker Ben Judkins are creating an environmental surf film that uses the Cigarette Surfboard to question the mentality of littering cigarette butts, and how this largely represents our single-use plastic culture and its effects on the ocean.
-Our goal is to inspire, educate, and share creative solutions to encourage a “call to action” for the international surf community / industry to become more engaged stewards of the sea.
-We aim to provide people (surfers and non-surfers alike) with tools to help reduce their impact on the ocean.
+Industrial Designer Taylor Lane and filmmaker Ben Judkins are creating an environmental surf film that uses the Cigarette Surfboards to question the mentality of littering cigarette butts, and how this largely represents our single-use plastic culture and its effects on the ocean.
+The Cigarette Surfboards allow us to meet with surfers and other influential people that are making an inspiring difference in the world to protect our oceans.
+Our film will provide a toolkit for surfers & non-surfers alike to become more engaged stewards of the sea, as surfers of all types glide and slide on the Ciggy Board quiver.

 We’ve worked countless hours and been fueling this project with passion.
 Help us continue to our journey to influence more ocean mindfulness and stewardship thought our surfboards and film currently in production by purchasing one of our rad T-shirts!
 Click here to purchase or go to our Merchandise page.

 Musician and environmentalist Jack Johnson met The Ciggy Board Boys at the International Marine Debris Conference in San Diego in 2018.
 Jack had heard of the project but when they mentioned they were working on a few more boards, he didn’t hesitate to invite them out to Hawai’i... fast forward a year, and those words became a reality.